Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

-the two modes can couple through an indirect transition at points on their dispersion curves, $(k_1, \omega_1)$ and $(k_2, \omega_2)$, which are separated in frequency by $\Omega = \omega_2 - \omega_1$ and in momentum by $q = k_2 - k_1$.
+the two spatial modes can couple through an indirect transition at points on their dispersion curves, $(k_1, \omega_1)$ and $(k_2, \omega_2)$, which are separated in frequency by $\Omega = \omega_2 - \omega_1$ and in wave vector by $q = k_2 - k_1$.
 This process is analogous to the indirect transitions of electrons in semiconductors \cite{winn_interband_1999}.
+Moreover, the requirements on the wave vector and frequency matching are mathematically equivalent to the phase matching requirements in optical sum and difference-frequency generation \cite{boyd_nonlinear_2008}.
 Clearly, the form of dynamic modulation defined by (\ref{eq:eps_indirect}) breaks the generalized time-reversal symmetry of (\ref{eqn:tr_eps}), but an additional requirement for the modulation to couple the two modes is that its transverse profile, given by $\Delta{\varepsilon_r{(y)}}$, must break spatial symmetry with respect to the center of the waveguide.
-There are many modulation configurations that could satisfy this requirement, but perhaps the simplest is one which modulates only half of the waveguide, as shown in Fig. \ref{fig:waveguide_transition}(a).
+There are many modulation configurations that could satisfy this requirement, but perhaps the simplest is one which modulates only half of the waveguide width in the transverse direction, as shown in Fig. \ref{fig:waveguide_transition}(a).

 Conceptually, the nonreciprocal operation of the indirect transition device can be understood as follows.
-In the \textit{backward} direction, an input signal entering port 1 in the even mode at frequency $\omega$ will have its energy parametrically converted to the odd mode at frequency $\omega + \Omega$ as it propagates down the length of the waveguide.
-By designing the length of the modulated segment, $L_m$, such that the signal is completely converted, in the \textit{backward} direction, the device acts as a mode and frequency converter.
-However, in the \textit{forward} direction, an input signal entering port 2 in the even mode at frequency $\omega$ is unaffected by the modulation because it experiences a large phase mismatch, as indicated by $\Delta{k_f}$ on the left hand side of Fig. \ref{fig:waveguide_transition}(b).
+In the \textit{backward} direction, an input signal entering port 2 in the even spatial mode at frequency $\omega$ will have its energy parametrically converted to the odd spatial mode at frequency $\omega + \Omega$ as it propagates down the length of the waveguide.
+By designing the length of the modulated segment, $L_m$, such that the signal is completely converted, in the \textit{backward} direction, the device acts as a spatial mode and frequency converter.
+However, in the \textit{forward} direction, an input signal entering port 2 in the even spatial mode at frequency $\omega$ is unaffected by the modulation because it experiences a large phase mismatch, as indicated by $\Delta{k_f}$ on the left hand side of Fig. \ref{fig:waveguide_transition}(b).